-The hours may be from UNK, UNL, UNO, or UNMC and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from UNK.
+The hours may be from UNK, UNL, UNO, or UNMC and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from the University of Nebraska.
 If any hours are used from a given semester/term to meet the fifteen or thirty-hour requirement, all other hours and factors in the same semester must be used.
 All "incomplete" or "no report" grades within a term whose grade factors are used for amnesty must be resolved before the term can be used for amnesty purposes.
 Courses taken at UNO, UNL or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at a University of Nebraska campus to qualify for Academic Amnesty.

 There is a limit of two semesters/terms that may be academically amnestied.
 The student must:

 - Discuss the amnesty of the semester(s) with their academic advisor.

 - Pick up an Academic Amnesty Form at the Office of the University Registrar, 123 Warner Hall.